grammyjs/website/site/docs/plugins/session.md

 > You can read more about session keys [down here](#session-keys).

-We can install middleware on the bot that will provide a chat's session data on `ctx.session` for every update by loading it from the database before our middleware runs.
+We can install middleware on the bot that will provide a chat’s session data on `ctx.session` for every update by loading it from the database before our middleware runs.
-It would also make sure that the session data is written back to the database once we're done, so that we never have to worry about actually communicating with the data storage anymore.
+It would also make sure that the session data is written back to the database once we’re done, so that we never have to worry about actually communicating with the data storage anymore.

 In our example, we would have access to the pizza count _of the corresponding chat_ on the session object `ctx.session`.